Mahek-Technophile/Understanding-the-code/README.md

 ### **Summary**
 This code snippet sets up the environment for building and training a Convolutional Neural Network (CNN) using Keras for tasks such as image classification or recognition (e.g., traffic sign recognition).
 Each library and function imported plays a specific role in the data preprocessing, model construction, or optimization process.

-If you'd like further clarification on any part, feel free to ask!